Sweetwater Solar: Planning

 Sweetwater County Commissioners unanimously supported the project, which is located primarily on federal land managed by the Bureau of Land Management (BLM).
 Wildlife impact studies and mitigation strategies were incorporated into the project to address concerns regarding birds, bats, and other native species such as bighorn sheep and pronghorn.

 Construction

-The $157.7 million project uses ground-mounted single-axis tracker solar panels supplied by NEXTracker and 250,000 photovoltaic modules manufactured by Hanwha Q CELLS.
+The $157.7 million project uses ground-mounted single-axis tracker solar panels supplied by Nextpower (then known as Nextracker) and 250,000 photovoltaic modules manufactured by Hanwha Q CELLS.
 It also utilizes 30 inverters from Sungrow Power Supply.
 Construction began on July 1, 2018, and was completed within six months, creating up to 300 jobs during the process.

 Electricity production

 The electricity generated by the park is sold to Rocky Mountain Power under a 20-year Power Purchase Agreement (PPA).
-The site was chosen for its open space, proximity to energy infrastructure, and its alignment with Wyoming’s push towards renewable energy.
+The site was chosen for its open space, proximity to energy infrastructure, and its alignment with Wyoming's push towards renewable energy.